Quick Answer

 Calculate your fleet tracking ROI

-Use this calculator to estimate how quickly fleet tracking will pay for itself based on your fleet size and fuel spend.
+Fleet tracking typically saves 10-15% on fuel through better routing and reduced idle time.
+On 5 vans at £200/month fuel spend each, that is £1,200-1,800/year saved.
+Use this calculator to estimate how quickly it will pay for itself based on your fleet size and fuel spend.

 Fleet tracking ROI calculator